ctranoris/patras5gwiki/experimentation-process.md

 3. Packaging the Network Service

 #### VNFD/NSD ONBOARDING

 This is an iterative task performed by the VNF/NSD developers.
 Usually the developers get access to an orchestrator in order to develop and test their VNF/NSDs.
-The 5G facility might also give access to their own orchestrator.
+The Patras5G facility  also give access to their own orchestrator if necessary, although access through portal is preferable.
 The following options might be available to the vertical customer:
-* Manual onboarding of VNFD/NSD performed by the 5G facility operator.
+* Manual onboarding of VNFD/NSD performed by the Patras5G facility operator.
 * Self-service onboarding/off boarding, deployment test and access (Exposure Level 1): Automated self-service onboarding can be done by Openslice NFV portal when offered by the 5G facility
-* The 5G facility might offer a staging area (e.g. a private OSM to experiment) or offer the use of the production NFVO itself (Exposure Level 2 and 3)
+* The Patras5G facility might offer a staging area (e.g. a private OSM to experiment) or offer the use of the production NFVO itself (Exposure Level 2 and 3)
-* The 5G facility might offer VIM access (Exposure Level 4) The vertical customer must upload any VM images to the 5G facility so that these can be stored in the image repository.
+* The Patras5G facility might offer VIM access (Exposure Level 4) The vertical customer must upload any VM images to the Patras5G facility so that these can be stored in the image repository.

 #### VNFD/NSD VALIDATION

 In this step, it is recommended to test the NSD orchestration only by the NFVO to identify any errors in which case the previous steps of developing, on-boarding, test orchestration might be repeated.
-When the pre-validation and testing are performed and the VNFDs and NSDs can be repeatedly orchestrated and instantiated without errors, it is advised to on-board the VNFDs and NSDs to the production NFVO of the 5G facility via its tools and processes.
+When the pre-validation and testing are performed and the VNFDs and NSDs can be repeatedly orchestrated and instantiated without errors, it is advised to on-board the VNFDs and NSDs to the production NFVO of the Patras5G facility via its tools and processes.
-It needs to be highlighted that remote access through VPN is provided by the 5G-VINNI facility for accessing the instantiated VNFs and the running NSs.
+It needs to be highlighted that remote access through VPN is provided by the Patras5G facility for accessing the instantiated VNFs and the running NSs.

-#### VNFD/NSD MAAS AND TAAS
+#### VNFD/NSD MAAS AND TAAS (If available)

 While this step is optional, the vertical customer should consider the involvement of monitoring and testing services during VNFD and NSD development.
 Such services can be consumed both as a human-driven or an automated interaction.
 It is necessary to understand that such services require actions from the vertical customer side in order to be properly consumed such as the VNF exposing its functionality to a monitoring system.
 TaaS is a set of testing tools and automation frameworks that allow the vertical customer to either execute standard verification of the Network Service, or create and execute customized suites of tests that can be successfully integrated into the life cycle of the NSD.
 Such tests can also include the vertical customer’s application, since the TaaS system should be capable of onboarding specific drivers.
 MaaS is targeted at having a constant overview of the health and performance of the system, and it consists of two main categories of services: Network Monitoring and Telemetry.
 The former is the traditional overview of the traffic flowing across the network, in particular emphasizing the visibility in specific critical points in the network.
 The latter is focused on providing the health and performance of the individual Network Service or VNFs/application components.
 The two categories are very different despite being offered under the same umbrella of MaaS.